pablo-meier/Ebooker/README.markdown

 Your way to abstract poetry stardom!

-Ebooker is a service that will consume a Twitter stream and generate new text based on a Markov model of randomization.
-This is nothing new: most people speculate @horse\_ebooks came about this way (but I'm a believer it's just Markov-assisted and not truly botty).
+Ebooker is a service that will consume a Twitter stream and generate new text using Markov chains based on the text.
+This is nothing new: most people speculate [@horse\_ebooks][15] came about this way (but I'm a believer it's just Markov-assisted and not truly botty).
 Excellent examples of Markov-based Twitter accounts are [@kpich\_ebooks][4], [@RandomTEDTalks][3], and [@markov\_bible][5].